 What are the steps to to achieving perfect-looking foundation using a foundation brush?

-1. Apply liquid foundation to the back of your hand and dip your round-tipped foundation brush into the product.
+STEP 1: Apply liquid foundation to the back of your hand and dip the Lancôme Foundation Brush #2 into the product.